f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 * The units for altitude, speed and vertical climb rate.
 These can be either ft (feet), kn (knots) and ft/min (feet per minute), or m (metres), kph (kilometers per hour) and m/s (metres per second).
 * The minimum size airport that will be displayed on the map: small, medium or large.
 Use small to display GA airfields, medium for regional airports and large for international airports.
 * Whether or not to display heliports.
-* The range (in nautical miles) from My Position at which airports will be displayed on the map.
+* The distance (in kilometres), from the location set under Preferences > My Position, at which airports will be displayed on the map.
 * The timeout, in seconds, after which an aircraft will be removed from the table and map, if an ADS-B frame has not been received from it.
 * The font used for the table.